JulianStandring/vagrant-automation/ansible/README.md

 The `helloworld.yml` uses `import_playbook` to reference other playbooks.
 This demonstrates one way to extend configuration.
 Simply write a new playbook and add it to the one called by vagrant, in this project, `helloworld.yml`.

 ### Modules
 Ansible has a lot of modules, for example `copy`, `template`, `lineinfile`.
-The use of other modules can allow for configuration and thereby management of that infrastructure with code that can be version controlled.
+The use of other modules can allow for simplified onfiguration steps and thereby simpler management of that infrastructure with code.
+It's also possible to version control the infrastructure config.

 ### Limitations
-Not everything will work well all of the time and ansible only manages what you tell it to.
+Not everything will work all of the time and ansible only manages what you tell it to.
 Things on the system can still change and may go unnoticed for some time.
 Manual intervention is still highly likely if not highly infrequent.
+It's not the silver bullet for all infrastructure managment.

 In short, ansible works well as part of a good ecosystem.